majagulan/Seat-reservation/README.md

 ### Internet Software Architectures class project.

-A project task is an application that allows users to reserve places or tickets on a discount in a theater or cinema, for a given term.
+A project task is an application that allows users to reserve places or tickets in a theater or cinema, for a given term.

 Group Members: Smiljana Tedic, Milana Carapic and Maja Gulan